Frequently Asked Questions

 Is the Festival wheelchair accessible?

 Yes.
 There is parking in the centre of the village for cars displaying the wheelchair logo.
 All of the reading sites have a reserved section that is wheelchair accessible, shaded, with flat ground.
-There are also wheelchair accessible outdoor portable toilets on-site.
+There are also wheelchair accessible portable toilets on-site.

 What should I bring with me?

-Bring a folding lawn chair, blanket or waterproof ground cover, a hat, an umbrella (just in case!), a reuseable water bottle and an inquisitive mind.
+Bring a folding lawn chair, blanket or waterproof ground cover, a hat, an umbrella (just in case!), a reusable water bottle and an inquisitive mind.

 When will the reading schedule be announced?

-The reading schedule is posted in August on our Sunday Reading Schedule page.
+The reading schedule is posted in August on our Festival Sunday page.

 Where does the Festival take place?